There is a minimum list of contraindications to flu vaccination:

 preventive vaccination worldwide, natural smallpox (or black smallpox) has ceased to exist; significantly fewer

-cases of polio, hepatitis B, tuberculosis, pertussis, rubella, measles, etc. are being registered
+cases of polio, hepatitis B, tuberculosis, pertussis, rubella, measles, etc. are being registered5

 However, vaccination is particularly effective when dealing with seasonal diseases that are epidemic in nature, such